ICA officers find 1,169 packets of chewing tobacco on motorcyclist at Woodlands Checkpoint

-SINGAPORE - A 50-year-old Malaysian man was caught with 1,169 packets of chewing tobacco at Woodlands Checkpoint on Thursday (Feb 7).
+A 50-year-old Malaysian motorcyclist was caught with 1,169 packets of chewing tobacco at Woodlands Checkpoint on Thursday.

-The man was stopped by ICA officers at the checkpoint before the sachets were discovered.
+The man was stopped by ICA officers at the checkpoint at about 4.45am before the sachets were discovered.

 ICA has referred the case to the Health Sciences Authority.